elotroalex/chiens/_texts/translation.md

 - {:.sp} The Archbishop.

-- Come on, I hear the toads' pearly flute and the rough crunch of
+- Come on, I hear the toads' pearly flute and the rough chirp of
 - night crickets.
 Ooha.
 Brrooha.

-*(The gods get up.
-The group goes out slowly, each trailing behind a buckling attached to the end of a wire.)*
+*(The gods stand up.
+They exit slowly, each trailing behind a buckling hooked to the end of a wire.)*

 ---